fibroblast growth factor receptor 3

 The FGFR3 protein spans the cell membrane, so that one end of the protein remains inside the cell and the other end projects from the outer surface of the cell.
 This positioning of the protein allows it to interact with specific growth factors outside the cell and to receive signals that control growth and development.
-When these growth factors attach to the FGFR3 protein, the protein is turned on (activated), which triggers a cascade of chemical reactions inside the cell that instruct the cell to undergo certain changes, such as maturing to take on specialized functions.
+When these growth factors attach to the FGFR3 protein, the protein is turned on (activated), which triggers a cascade of chemical reactions inside the cell that instruct the cell to undergo certain changes, such as maturing to take on specialized functions (differentiation).

 Several versions (isoforms) of the FGFR3 protein are produced from the FGFR3 gene.
-The different isoforms are found in various tissues of the body and they interact with a variety of growth factors.
+The different isoforms are found in various tissues of the body, and they interact with a variety of growth factors.
 Many isoforms are found in the cells that form bones.
 Researchers believe that the FGFR3 protein regulates bone growth by limiting the formation of bone from cartilage (a process called ossification), particularly in the long bones.
 One particular isoform of the FGFR3 protein is found specifically in cells that line the surfaces of the body (epithelial cells), including the cells that form the outermost layer of skin, called the epidermis.

 Two mutations in the FGFR3 gene cause more than 99 percent of cases of achondroplasia, which is a form of short-limbed dwarfism.
 Both mutations lead to the same change in the FGFR3 protein.
 Specifically, the protein building block (amino acid) glycine is replaced with the amino acid arginine at protein position 380 (written as Gly380Arg or G380R).
 Researchers believe that this genetic change causes the receptor to be overly active, which leads to the disturbances in bone growth that occur in this disorder.

-A single FGFR3 gene mutation has been identified in people with Crouzonodermoskeletal syndrome, which is a condition that causes premature closure of the bones of the skull (craniosynostosis), leading to a misshapen head and distinctive facial features, and a skin abnormality called acanthosis nigricans that is characterized by thick, dark, velvety skin in body folds and creases.
-The genetic change that causes this condition replaces the amino acid alanine with the amino acid glutamic acid at position 391 of the FGFR3 protein (written as Ala391Glu or A391E).
+A single FGFR3 gene mutation has been identified in people with Crouzon syndrome with acanthosis nigricans.
+This rare condition causes premature joining of the bones of the skull (craniosynostosis), leading to a misshapen head and distinctive facial features, and a skin abnormality called acanthosis nigricans that is characterized by thick, dark, velvety skin in body folds and creases.
+The genetic change that causes Crouzon syndrome with acanthosis nigricans replaces the amino acid alanine with the amino acid glutamic acid at position 391 of the FGFR3 protein (written as Ala391Glu or A391E).
 The altered receptor is more easily turned on than normal and can trigger signaling pathways even without attachment of growth factors.
-The resulting overactivity of the FGFR3 protein disrupts the normal growth of skull bones and skin, leading to the features of Crouzon syndrome with acanthosis nigricans.
+The resulting overactivity of the FGFR3 protein disrupts the normal growth of the skull bones and skin, leading to the features of Crouzon syndrome with acanthosis nigricans.

 At least one mutation in the FGFR3 gene has been found to cause lacrimo-auriculo-dento-digital (LADD) syndrome.
 The main features of LADD syndrome are abnormal tear production, malformed ears with hearing loss, decreased saliva production, small teeth, and hand deformities.
 The FGFR3 gene mutation that causes LADD syndrome replaces the amino acid aspartic acid with the amino acid asparagine at position 513 in the FGFR3 receptor protein (written as Asp513Asn or D513N).
-This mutation most likely reduces the ability of the FGFR3 receptor protein to trigger chemical reactions within cells when bound to its growth factor.
+This mutation most likely reduces the ability of the FGFR3 receptor protein to trigger chemical signaling within cells when it is attached to its growth factor.
 These defects in cell signaling disrupt cell maturation and development, which results in abnormal formation of the ears, skeleton, and glands in the eyes and mouth in people with LADD syndrome.

 One mutation in the FGFR3 gene has been identified in people with SADDAN (severe achondroplasia with developmental delay and acanthosis nigricans).
 SADDAN is characterized by short-limb dwarfism (achondroplasia); profound developmental delay; and thick, dark, velvety skin.
 The genetic change that causes this condition substitutes the amino acid methionine for the amino acid lysine at position 650 of the FGFR3 protein (written as Lys650Met or K650M).
 Researchers believe that this mutation strongly overactivates the FGFR3 protein, which leads to severe problems with bone growth.
 It remains uncertain how the mutation causes developmental delay or acanthosis nigricans.

 Mutations in the FGFR3 gene have been identified in people with thanatophoric dysplasia, which is a severe skeletal disorder characterized by extremely short limbs and a narrow chest.
-At least 10 FGFR3 gene mutations have been found to cause type I thanatophoric dysplasia.
+More than 10 FGFR3 gene mutations have been found to cause type I thanatophoric dysplasia.
 Most of these mutations change a single amino acid in the FGFR3 protein.
 The most common mutation substitutes the amino acid cysteine for the amino acid arginine at protein position 248 (written as Arg248Cys or R248C).
 Other mutations cause the protein to be longer than normal.

 Only one mutation has been shown to cause type II thanatophoric dysplasia.
 This mutation replaces the amino acid lysine with the amino acid glutamic acid at position 650 of the FGFR3 protein (written as Lys650Glu or K650E).
 This change affects a different part of the FGFR3 protein than the mutations that cause type I thanatophoric dysplasia.

 Some gene mutations are acquired during a person's lifetime and are present only in certain cells.
 These changes, which are called somatic mutations, are not inherited.
-Somatic mutations in the FGFR3 gene are associated with some cases of bladder cancer.
+Somatic mutations in the FGFR3 gene have been found in some cases of bladder cancer.
 Bladder cancer is a disease in which certain cells in the bladder become abnormal and multiply uncontrollably to form a tumor.
 Bladder cancer may cause blood in the urine, pain during urination, frequent urination, the feeling of needing to urinate without being able to, or lower back pain.

 Mutations in the FGFR3 gene have been found in 30 to 70 percent of people with seborrheic keratoses, which are small, dark, noncancerous (benign) tumors of the skin caused by overgrowth of skin cells.
 Seborrheic keratoses develop in adulthood and are seen in a majority of people older than age 50.
-The FGFR3 gene mutations associated with seborrheic keratosis are somatic mutations and are not inherited.
+The FGFR3 gene mutations associated with seborrheic keratoses are somatic mutations and are not inherited.
 At least nine FGFR3 gene mutations have been identified in people with seborrheic keratoses.
 These mutations change single amino acids in the FGFR3 protein.
 The mutated FGFR3 proteins are abnormally active, which results in the overgrowth of skin cells, leading to seborrheic keratosis.
 It has been suggested that the mutations involved in seborrheic keratosis may be caused by exposure to ultraviolet (UV) light.